-Here are Five Exercises People in Their 50s Should Do to Improve Balance
+Here Are Five Exercises People in Their 50s Should Do to Improve Balance

-Here are Five Exercises People in Their 50s Should Do to Improve Balance
+Here Are Five Exercises People in Their 50s Should Do to Improve Balance

 Exercises to improve balance/Getty Images